 “What we’re trying to do is make sure we can deliver that in a safe, effective manner and reduce the chances someone would have to cancel their cycle.”

-“We’re trying to space that out so we don’t have a number of patients in the same area at the same time and we reduce the chances of someone getting the virus from our clinic or passing it to someone else,” Dr. Hansen said.
+“We’re trying to space that out so we don’t have a number of patients in the same area at the same time, and we reduce the chances of someone getting the virus from our clinic or passing it to someone else,” Dr. Hansen said.
 “We want a healthy baby and a healthy mom.
 That’s our goal.”

-You’re reminded to call the clinic for your appointment needs.
+Remember to call the clinic for your appointment needs.
 While some appointments require an office visit, the fertility clinic is offering video visits through My Sanford Chart for select Fertility and Reproductive Medicine appointments.